Small-Scale Cidermaking

 ISBN 1-85486-195-6 - Nexus Special Interests, Kent.
 This was

-published in 1999, and is an excellent description of how to make
+published in 1999, and is a good description of how to

-good cider on a small scale at home (but it does
+make cider in a 'naturalistic' manner on a small scale at home

 contain a serious